POYSION/Simple-Verify-Members-for-Discord/README.md

 EN

-//credits
-Attention:code 100% made by Teox open the workspace WORK in vs code.
+//Credits Code 100% made by Teox open the workspace WORK in vs code.

-//first steps
+//First steps
 Then open the terminal and type [npm i] to download the dependent packages.
 Put a token of your bot in config.json.